animatedb/oovaide/web/readme.txt

 	so running analysis does not require any additional downloads.
 Using Oovcde for more complete analysis usually requires some MinGW or other package so that CLang can find standard include files.
+Using database export requires sqlite3.

 Analyzing Programs - Linux Versions:
 	The oovcde-*-linux downloads require GTK3 and a 64 bit OS.
 	Part of CLang is included so running analysis does not require any additional downloads.
 Using Oovcde for more complete analysis usually requires some other package so that CLang can find standard include files.
+Using database export requires sqlite3.

 Building Programs - Windows Versions: